Gsantomaggio/rabbitmqexample/cluster_docker_compose/consul/README.md

 sudo docker-compose up
 ```

 It creates a cluster with 2 nodes and the UI enabled.

-you can customize the `rabbitmq.config` inside `conf/rabbitmq.config`
+You can customize the `rabbitmq.config` inside `conf/rabbitmq.config`